 - b.
 If Client is an entity, it: (1) is validly organized under the laws of applicable jurisdictions, (2) has full authority and power to retain Advisor, (3) the execution of this Agreement will not violate any law or obligation applicable to Client, and, (4) Client owns the Assets without restriction; and - c.
 If Client is a retirement plan ("Plan") organized under the Employment Retirement Income Security Act of 1974 ("ERISA"), Advisor represents that it is registered under The Investment Advisers Act of 1940 and the Plan represents that it is validly organized and is the beneficial owner of the Account.
 The only source of compensation to Advisor under this Agreement shall be the fee paid to Advisor by the Plan.
 The Plan further represents that Advisor has been furnished true and complete copies of all documents establishing and governing the Plan and evidencing Plan's authority to retain Advisor.
 The Plan will furnish promptly to Advisor any amendments and further agrees that, if any amendment affects the rights or obligations of Advisor, such amendment will not be binding on Advisor until agreed to by Advisor in writing.
-If the Account contains only a part of the investments of the Plan's assets, the Plan understands that Advisor will have no responsibility for Plan investments that are not part of the Account.
+If the Account contains only a part of the investments of the Plan's assets, the Plan understands that Advisor will have no responsibility for the diversification of all of the Plan's assets, and that Advisor will have no duty, responsibility or liability for Plan investments that are not part of the Account.
 The Plan is responsible for voting all Proxies per paragraph 8 above.

-IN WITNESS WHEREOF, Client and Advisor have each executed this Agreement.
+IIN VVIIIN NESS WHEREOF, Client and Advisor na ve each executed this Agreement.

 Client Signature Client Name (print) Date

 Client Signature Client Name (print) Date

-D • • • • • •

-sor Group, LLC
+Private A dvisor Group, LLC

-Ву:

-Investment Advisor Representative Signature Investment Advisor Representative Name (print) Date Rep IC
+Ву: Investment Advisor Representative Signature Investment Advisor Representative Name (print) Rei